 Manchester United will play AC Milan at the Principality Stadium, Cardiff in the first ever International Champions Cup (ICC) game to take place in Wales.

-The game will be Manchester United’s only preseason fixture in Europe prior to the 2019/20 Premier League season and will be their third and final game in the International Champions Cup for 2019.
+The game will be Manchester United’s only preseason fixture in Europe prior to the Premier League season and will be their third and final game in the International Champions Cup.

 The two giants of European football have met on 10 occasions since 1958 with both sides claiming five victories.
 The most recent of these fixtures was in 2010 when Wayne Rooney led United to a comfortable 4-0 win over an AC Milan side that included former Red Devil David Beckham.